 NOAA Fisheries Leadership Council.
 The Office of Policy also provides secretariat support for the NOAA Fisheries Leadership Council, the senior policy making and advisory body for Agency policy, decision making, strategy, direction, and guidance serving the Assistant Administrator for Fisheries.

-Fishing Community Sustainability (under construction).
-To meet the need for accessible information about strategies fishermen and fishing communities can and are using to adapt to new management strategies, the Office of Policy is working on a non-prescriptive guidance document that lays out a general framework for developing Fishing Community and Regional Fishing Association entities.
-The guidance aims to increase the accessibility of these entities, making it easier for Councils and stakeholders alike to assess their appropriateness during the design and development of new and existing Limited Access Privilege Programs.
+Fishing Community Sustainability.
+To meet the need for accessible information about strategies fishermen and fishing communities can and are using to adapt to new management strategies, the Office of Policy has developed non-prescriptive guidance that lays out a general framework for instituting Fishing Community and Regional Fishing Associations under the Magnuson-Stevens Act.
+The new NOAA Fisheries Technical Memorandum titled The Design and Use of Fishing Community and Regional Fishery Association Entities in Limited Access Privilege Programs aims to increase the accessibility of these entities.
+The goal is to make it easier for Councils and stakeholders alike to assess their appropriateness during the design and development of new or modification of existing Limited Access Privilege Programs.
+The motivation for this guidance was inspired by the outcome of the 2011 Catch Shares and Commercial Fishing Communities workshop.